Sell Beats Online

 Be sure to set up your website or profile with some basic information, and make sure that you include links.
 You should also consider what type of service you will provide - do you offer premade beats, do you have the ability to produce custom beats, or are your beats sample-based?

-You can even offer up some of your own creations for sale on the site or through your profile.
 Don’t be afraid to give away a few of your tracks if it’ll get people interested in buying more from you.
 If people are really feeling the beat, they might even become subscribers and download all of your music for one monthly fee!

 As long as customers enjoy the product, this model is an excellent way to continue making money off of each piece.